gregogalante/devly/_posts/2024-01-06-import-osm-locally.markdown

 Now you can connect to local postgresql database and read data:

-Host: 127.0.0.1
+- Host: 127.0.0.1
-Port: 5432
+- Port: 5432
-Username: postgres
+- Username: postgres
-Password: password
+- Password: password

-IMPORTANT: Run on a machine with a lot of DISK SPACE (min 1TB)
+**IMPORTANT**: Run on a machine with a lot of DISK SPACE (min 1TB)